Click here to download the Awards in PDF format.

 - Journeymen (those competing with one to three world class wins for any costumes on stage) compete against each other; and

 - Masters or Craftsmen (those who are in the costuming and/or clothing business, or have three or more world class wins as a journeyman or any world class wins as a master or craftsman) compete against each other.

-However, anyone may compete at a more difficult level if they choose, and anyone may win “Best in Show” should the judges decide to give a Best in Show (and there have been novices who have won “Best in Show”).
+However, anyone may compete at a more difficult level if they choose, and anyone may win "Best in Show" should the judges decide to present one (and there have been novices who have won "Best in Show").
 There will be detailed Workmanship judging in all divisions.

 And don't forget - one of the best ways to participate in the production of the Masquerade is to volunteer!
 We can't do it without you - and we'll need help for all aspects of the Masquerade.
 Want to see everything up close and personal?
 We can use your help in the Green Room.
 Want to be in the middle of the action?
 Become a ninja for the evening, wearing black, being by the stage and insuring the safety of our Entrants.
 Want to document the costumes in photos?
 We'll have a fan photo area.
 Want to do more?
 Write to us at masquerade@LoneStarCon3.org, and we'll chat.

 We're looking forward to a great Masquerade, with a special category called "Deep in the Heart of Texas."
 So join us - we'll have a blast!